Huawei E585 ‘mifi’ review

 The Huawei E585 ‘mifi’ wireless modem

-I’d read about the mifi for some time and it looked really promising.
+I’d read about the Huawei E585 for some time and it looked really promising.
 Basically it’s not much bigger than a normal USB modem and could be powered via USB in much the same way but it is so much more!
 Whilst it looks more like your traditional USB modem in size, it behaves more like a wireless modem you might have at home.
 Just like the home wireless modem the mifi transmits a signal which can be detected by other computers, smartphones etc.

 Huawei E585 ‘mifi’ – Specifications

 So what do you get in the box?
-Well besides the modem itself you get the battery and USB connection cable which allows you to charge it from your laptop.
+Well besides the Huawei E585 modem itself you get the battery and USB connection cable which allows you to charge it from your laptop.
 You also get a UK 3 pin plug with a USB slot and all the instructions you would expect.
 If you are a new customer you will also get your SIM card but I used my existing one.
 Generally the device will be locked to your network but it is possible to unlock these and use them with SIM cards from other mobile companies.
-The mifi only weighs 90 grams and seems really well made and tactile.
-It has an LED display that relays information like signal strength, battery life, number of devices currently connected and badwidth used and time connected during current session.
-The mifi also has a Micro SD slot that accepts cards up to 32GB so you can store additional data.
+The Huawei E585 only weighs 90 grams and seems really well made and tactile.
+It has an LED display that relays information like signal strength, battery life, number of devices currently connected and bandwidth used and time connected during current session.
+The device also has a Micro SD slot that accepts cards up to 32GB so you can store additional data.

-Comments
+13 Comments

-Hi Gary, Have not see you around the forums for a while.
+1. Hi Gary, Have not see you around the forums for a while.
 How are you finding the signal on three.
 I used to use it a few years ago and it was great when you got it but it was a bit spaoradic

-Hi Stew,
+2. Hi Stew,

 I find the signal on 3 pretty good for most of the UK.
 I like using the mifi wirelessly but it does not allow direct connection of antennas like my E156G dongle did.
 I understand there are ways to boost the signal of the mifi and I may investigate some of these options for those times when connection is poor or non existant.